carousell/ViewModelAdapter/README.md

   ```
 - Create list of `ViewHolder` classes extends `ViewModelHolder` to interact with your corresponding `ViewModel`.
   There are two method need to implement:
-  - onBind: Observe to any live data or other components when ViewHolder is bind to new ViewModel.
+  - onBind: Observe to any `LiveData` or other components when `ViewHolder` is bind to new `ViewModel`.
-  - onUnbind: Unsubscribe to any live data or other components when ViewHolder is unbind to existing ViewModel.
+  - onUnbind: Unsubscribe to any `LiveData` or other components when `ViewHolder` is unbind to existing `ViewModel`.

   Example:
   ```kotlin